LZ in Chicago September 2018

 Lawrence Zbikowski

-I am the Addie Clark Harding Professor of Music and the Humanities at the University of Chicago and the chair of the Department of Music.
+I am the Addie Clark Harding Professor in the Department of Music at the University of Chicago.
 My principal research interests involve applying recent work in cognitive science (especially that done by cognitive linguists and cognitive psychologists) to various problems confronted by music scholars, with a particular focus on music theory and analysis.
 Much of my recent work has been drawn together in my 2017 book Foundations of Musical Grammar (OUP), but I have also been exploring the application of theories about cognitive extension to music along with topics related to music and memory, and music and agency.

 Top of page